tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 ![](/assets/carp_fishing_en1/tough_road.jpg)

 <cite>ps: Even though I'm pretty back to primitivism with just single fishing bag and a washbasin for fish and as possible trash bin, I still feel little bit exhausted when climbing up and downs.
-Don't tell me that somebody fancy carrying a barrow of big/heavy gears around in here.
+Don't tell me that somebody fancy carrying a barrow of heavy gears around in here.
 </cite>

 Those commerical tackle compainies mainly targets recreational fishery like pond or farm-raised syndicate, not for wild fishing.
 Isn't recreational fishing supposed to be simple , lightweight and relaxing instead of a ...a barrow?
 Early Churchch Fathers and later Meister Eckhart, must feel kinda of offended by the Roman Curia's long and boring church services , ceremonies and rites (In nomine Patris, et Filii, et Spiritu Sancti.
 Amen - people just couldn't bear with it, so much so that they coined a word in Spanish for it: santiamén).